Unobservable causal loops as a way to explain both the quantum computational speedup and quantum nonlocality

-To Alice, the initial quantum superposition remains unaltered after the initial Bob's measurement -- top-left corner of the table.
-It represents her complete ignorance of the number of the drawer with the ball selected by Bob.
+To Alice, the initial quantum superposition of the four possible numbers of the drawer with the ball remains unaltered after the initial Bob's measurement of $\hat{B}$ -- top-left corner of the table.
+This superposition represents her complete ignorance of the number of the drawer with the ball selected by Bob.
 By $\hat{\mathbf{U}}_{1 ,2}$ (horizontal arrows), this superposition unitarily evolves into the superposition of four tensor products, each the product of a number of the drawer with the ball and the corresponding solution (that same number but in register $A$).
 Eventually, the final measurement of $\hat{A}$ projects the latter superposition on $\vert 01 \rangle _{B}\vert 01 \rangle _{A}$, the tensor product of the number of the drawer with the ball already selected by Bob and the corresponding solution (vertical arrow).
 Note that this projection is indifferently that due to the initial Bob's measurement, postponed.